vancemk/EzCloud/readme.txt

 Tasklist:
-1, readHead has't read the whole headinfo till the databuffer ends
+1, readHead has't read the whole headinfo till the databuffer ends	【done】

 2, better to make test easier

 3, add the glog

-4, modify Makefile for two module use the same .h file
+4, modify Makefile for two module use the same .h file	【working】